 Looking at the Biblical texts in the 21st century I try to get to know the place that the biblical writings have occupied in synagogue and church.
 For the study it is also useful to use worldly books and diaries of Christians to get an insight how they reacted on teachings of that and previous times, but also on how they worshipped, fostering individual and community devotion, and the use of certain parts (especially the psalms) in the congregational liturgy.

-My subjectivity you could say is that I do believe that the Holy Spirit (the Power of God) inspired the authors of the scriptural texts, and so the words of those texts convey a divine revelation.
+My subjectivity you could say, is that I do believe that the Holy Spirit (the Power of God the Most Powerful) inspired the authors of the scriptural texts, and so the words of those texts convey a divine wisdom and revelation.
 In this view of revealed exegesis, the principle of sensus plenior applies – that because of its divine authorship, the Bible has a “fuller meaning” than its human authors intended or could have foreseen.

 The Gospels, particularly the Gospel of Matthew, make extensive use of the Old Testament for the purposes of demonstrating that Jesus was the Messiah, and that is also what I do believe and on which base I continue my comparison of the different texts in the Holy Scriptures.